 - Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much sooner.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes expertise.
-It’s usually not a job you’ll want to tackle by yourself, because your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad requires expertise.
+It’s usually not a job you’ll want to try on your own, because your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.